 What would you do if you had a conflict with one of the teachers?

 Conflicts belong to every workplace, and classroom is not an exception.
 Teacher is not your superior, the two of you have different roles in a classroom.
 You may not like something they do, and they may not like something you do.
-All of it is a completely normal situation between two human beings.
+All of it is a completely normal situation between two human beings, and two professional who try their best for the children in the classroom.

 Tell the interviewers that you will try to communicate everything with the teacher first.
 If it doesn’t work, however, you may talk to a head of a department or even to one of the administrators, and ask them to help you solve the conflict.
 You won’t simply obey the orders of a teacher.
 You are in the class for the students, and should advocate for them, and for your work.